iter8-tools/iter8/mkdocs/docs/usage/metrics/custom-metrics.md

 ### Example 3: gauge metric

 #### Defining an iter8 gauge metric named `accuracy`
-We will build on Examples 1 and 2 to define a new iter8 gauge metric called `accuracy`.
+This example builds on Examples 1 and 2 to define a new iter8 gauge metric called `accuracy`.
 This metric is intended to capture the ratio of correct predictions over request count.
 ```yaml
 #accuracy.yaml
 apiVersion: iter8.tools/v2alpha1